CHRISTIANITY OASIS

 And Reuben said, Kill my two sons if I don’t bring Benjamin home to you.
 Let me take him and I will bring him back again.
 But Israel couldn’t part with Benjamin, even with Reuben’s solemn promise.
 Israel said, My son will not go down with you.
 His brother is dead and he’s left alone.
 If anything happens to him, you’ll send me in sorrow to my grave.

-If you stop and think about this story, not many people would have blamed Joseph if he put all his brothers in prison and left it at that.
+If you stop and think about this story, not many people would have blamed Joseph if he put all his brothers in prison and left it at that for what they did to him when he was younger.
 He could have sold all of them as slaves, just as they did to him.
 He could have done many things in revenge of how they wronged him.
 But this man, blessed by God through the many years since it happened, and through many circumstances, both fortunate and unfortunate, chose to act differently.
-We’ll continue this story in our next Daily Bread, so come back and join us.
+We'll continue this story in our next Daily Bread, so come back and join us.